bfrmtx/procmt_2021/pmt_gui/procmt_mini/Readme_procmt.md

 ## procmt_mini

 procmt_mini is a small GUI driving the procmt kernel.
-You are reading the readme file for procmt_mini with Qt6 which has beed downloaded from the [procmt_mini repository](https://github.com/bfrmtx/procmt_2021) or from the metronix cloud [Procmt_experimental](https://cloud.geo-metronix.de/s/wiqepHdGHHpKS5M)
+You are reading the readme file for procmt_mini with Qt6 which has beed downloaded from the [procmt repository](https://github.com/bfrmtx/procmt_2021) or from the metronix cloud [Procmt_experimental](https://cloud.geo-metronix.de/s/wiqepHdGHHpKS5M)